krish-21/iStock/README.md

 Investors around the world study the stock market for several years, and still, none of them has quite mastered it completely.

-Anton Chekhov, one of the greatest writers of short fiction in history, has rightly said **"Knowlege is of no value unless you put it into practice"**
+Anton Chekhov, one of the greatest writers of short fiction in history, has rightly said **"Knowlege is of no value unless you put it into practice."**

 This lack of mastery even after several years of practice could be quite a scary situation for investors who are new to the market.
 How do investors practice stock trading without actually putting in some money?

 This problem is solved by our program **iStock**, a stock market simulator written in C++.

-**iStock** lets you trade stocks of 5 tech giants: Alphabet, Apple, Microsoft, Facebook & Amazon.
+**iStock** lets a User trade stocks of 5 tech giants: Alphabet, Apple, Microsoft, Facebook & Amazon.

 ### Problem Setting